Aaliahaly/BINF6970-Final/sql/README.md

 mysql -u root -p Database < 03_mydump.sql
 ```

+This option restores the complete populated database without running the separate schema-creation and data-loading steps.

 ---

 ## Exporting the Database as a MySQL Dump

-After building and populating the database, you can export the populated database as a MySQL dump file.
+After building and populating the database, the populated MySQL database can be exported as a dump file using:

-Run:

 ```bash
 mysqldump --single-transaction -h 127.0.0.1 -P 3306 -u root -p Database > 03_mydump.sql